mustafaersoyer/repl/apps/docs/docs/embed/wordpress.md

 #### Pages to include separated by a comma

-With this field, you can tell the plugin to include the typebot only on specific pages.
+With this field, you can tell the plugin to include the bot only on specific pages.

 Example:

-- `/my-page,/other-page/*`: the typebot will appear on these pages: `/my-page`, `/other-page`, `/other-page/sub/path`, `/other-page/other/path`
+- `/my-page,/other-page/*`: the bot will appear on these pages: `/my-page`, `/other-page`, `/other-page/sub/path`, `/other-page/other/path`

 ## Advanced setup